-Mariann Fercsik is a Hungarian -British photographer based in London.
+Mariann Fercsik is a Hungarian -British photographer based in Shenzhen, China.

-She is renowned for her environmental documentary projects, that which she approaches with a contemporary twist.
+She is renowned for her environmental and social documentary projects, that which she approaches with a contemporary twist.

 Her work mainly focuses on social and environmental issues, in the past years she is more and more drawn to projects that investigates climate change and its effect on various tribes and communities.